toinfinityai/infinity-datasets/smartfacility-robotics-basic/README.md

 - In-domain action sequences, including lifting and reaching movements with good and bad form
 - Complex combinations of personal protective equipment, including hardhats, goggles, ear protection, and safety vests
 - Fully segmented items on the floor and shelves
-- Procedurally generated camera paths (including object avoidance) for increased variation
+- Procedurally generated camera motion paths that are unique to each video and exhibit no object collisions
 - Rich annotations, including fully segmented scenes and 3D keypoints

 ## Getting Started